cloudera-labs/cloudera-deploy/public-cloud/aws/datalake-tf/README.md

 deployment_template: public # Specify the deployment pattern below.
 Options are public, semi-private or private
 ```

+> [!NOTE]
-NOTE: You can override these parameters with any typical Ansible _extra variables_ flags, i.e. `-e name_prefix=ex01`.
-See the [FAQ](../../../FAQ.md#how-to-i-add-extra-variables-and-tags-to-ansible-navigator) for details.
+> You can override these parameters with any typical Ansible _extra variables_ flags, i.e. `-e admin_password=my_password`.
+See the [cldr-runner FAQ](https://github.com/cloudera-labs/cldr-runner/blob/main/FAQ.md#how-do-i-add-extra-variables-and-tags-to-ansible-navigator) for details.

 ### SSH Keys